 - Payment receipt of visa application processing fee

-- Your intent to depart the U.S. after your trip
+- Your intent to depart the U.S. after your trip (return ticket, evidence of employment and ties in Nigeria)

 - Your ability to pay all costs of the trip.